Honest comparison · updated May 2026

 System-wide capture Text at cursor anywhere Text at cursor anywhere

-Smart formatting Local rewrite of dictated text 9 writing modes
+Smart formatting Local rewrite of dictated text Auto bullets, lists & paragraphs

-Friday review surface — None Keyboard-driven two-pane review for #inbox notes
+Inbox review surface × None Keyboard-driven two-pane review for #inbox notes

 Best for Anyone who wants free, local dictation without committing to a vault workflow Obsidian / Logseq / Markdown-vault users who want voice as input

-Onit gave away a great product for free, and that's a meaningful gift to anyone who needs Mac dictation.
-Here's an honest take on what each tool does well — so you pick the one that fits your workflow, not the one with the louder marketing.
+Here's an honest take on what each tool does well, so you pick the one that fits your workflow, not the one with the louder marketing.

 Where Onit wins